dradtke/allegro_tiled/README.md

  * zlib
  * glib

-Then simply run `make` in the root folder to compile it.
+Then simply run `make` in the root folder to compile it, and optionally `sudo make [install|uninstall]` to handle (un)installation.
 To run the example, cd to the examples folder and type `make run`.
 Use the arrow keys to scroll and Space to reload the map file.

 On Other Platorms:
 ------------------